wizzdev-pl/iot-starter/IBM/README.md

 7. Verify your information about the device and select "Finish" to add the device
 8. IMPORTANT: Save your device credentials, as you will need them to connect a device.
 The Authentication token is non-recoverable.

-After all steps above, you should have saved five things:
+After all steps above, you should have five things:
-    • Organization ID
+ - Organization ID
-    • Device Type
+ - Device Type
-    • Device ID
+ - Device ID
-    • Authentication Method: "use-token-auth" by default
+ - Authentication Method: "use-token-auth" by default
-    • Authentication Token
+ - Authentication Token